How to Make Centipede Grass Thicker and Fuller

 • Tenacity turf herbicide is a perfect selective post-emergent herbicide you can use to kill any crabgrass from a centipedegrass lawn.

-• DSMA and Roundup power max are other effective post-emergent herbicides though they are non-selective.
+• DSMA and Roundup Power Max are other effective post-emergent herbicides though they are non-selective.
 Use them as a spot treatment to avoid killing nearby turf.

 8. Control insects and diseases

-Insects such as mole crickets suck nutrients from centipedegrass, thus reducing quantity of available nutrients.
+Insects such as mole crickets suck nutrients from centipedegrass, thus reducing the quantity of available nutrients.
 Insects are usually away from a centipede lawn during winter because of the cold soil.

-As temperature warms up in summer, insects such as grubs and nematodes attack centipede grass causing severe damage.
+As the temperature warms up in summer, insects such as grubs and nematodes attack centipede grass causing severe damage.
 Apply insecticides in mid-July to kill the tiny eggs of mole crickets and grubs.
 Consult your local agricultural experts to advise on the most appropriate insecticides to use.

 The large patch is the most common disease that attacks centipedegrass in the growing season.
 Circular yellow or brown patches appear and grow larger on the lawn.
 Apply a fungicide to control them.
 Keep the grass dry and thatch to less than ½ an inch to prevent large patch disease.